jbellis/colbert-live/docs/colbert-live-db.md

 **Returns:**

-  A list of PyTorch tensors representing the ColBERT embeddings for each of the specified chunks.
+  An interable of 2D tensors representing the ColBERT embeddings for each of the specified chunks.